-Members were advised that the circulated correspondence had been received from Advice NI about a proposed reduction in funding to the independent advice sector informed by the Department for Communities Equality Impact Assessment draft DfC Budget 2021-22.
+Members are advised that the enclosed correspondence has been received from Advice NI about a proposed reduction in funding to the independent advice sector informed by the Department for Communities Equality Impact Assessment draft DfC Budget 2021-22.

-Advice NI had requested to meet with Council to discuss these concerns and that the Council supports the independent advice sector with a response to the consultation in the strongest possible terms.
+Advice NI has requested to meet with Council to discuss these concerns and that the Council supports the independent advice sector with a response to the consultation in the strongest possible terms.